awsdocs/aws-lambda-developer-guide/doc_source/go-programming-model-handler-types.md

 )

 type MyEvent struct {
-        Name string 'json:"What is your name?"'
+        Name string `json:"What is your name?"`
-        Age int     'json:"How old are you?"'
+        Age int     `json:"How old are you?"`
 }

 type MyResponse struct {